sense-base/base/docs/docker/README.md

 bash stop_container_and_removeit.bash
 ```

-## MacOS
+## MacOS (not fully supported)
 Using the provided Dockerfile and devcontainer setup on macOS has some limitations due to the lack of GPU passthrough and X11 support.
-However, you can still use the container to develop ROS2 applications with some adjustments.
+However, you can still use the container to develop ROS2 applications with some limitations and adjustments.

-### Limitations:
+* Limitations:
-1. **No NVIDIA GPU Passthrough:**
-   - macOS does not support passing an NVIDIA GPU to Docker containers.
+   * **No NVIDIA GPU Passthrough**: macOS does not support passing an NVIDIA GPU to Docker containers.
 As a result, GPU-dependent features, such as the ZED SDK, cannot be used inside the container.

-2. **No XAUTHORITY Support:**
-   - X11 forwarding is not supported on macOS.
+   * **No XAUTHORITY Support:** X11 forwarding is not supported on macOS.

-### Adjustments for macOS:
+* Container Adjustments for macOS:
-To make the container work on macOS, you need to comment out or remove certain lines in the Dockerfile and devcontainer.json:

-1. **In the Dockerfile:**
-   - Comment out the lines related to the ZED SDK.
+   * **In the Dockerfile:** Comment out the lines related to the ZED SDK.
 See the relevant section in the [Dockerfile](../../.devcontainer/Dockerfile).

-2. **In devcontainer.json:**
-   - Comment out or remove the lines related to GPU and XAUTHORITY.
+   * **In devcontainer.json:** Comment out or remove the lines related to GPU and XAUTHORITY.
 See the relevant section in [devcontainer.json](../../.devcontainer/devcontainer.json).

 ## References
 ### Few useful commands to manage your docker images